aswild/the_silver_searcher/doc/ag.1.md

     Match case-sensitively.

   * `-S --smart-case`:
-    Match case-sensitively if there are any uppercase letters in PATTERN, case-insensitively otherwise.
+    Match case-sensitively if there are any uppercase letters in _PATTERN_, case-insensitively otherwise.
 Enabled by default.

   * `--search-binary`: